Healthy Homes Assessment Wainuiomata

 Draught Stopping Wainuiomata

-If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in somehow.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that let air in or out into your home need sealing.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap, then it is most likely a gap or an opening that requirements sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Gaps greater than 3mm that allow air in or out from the home need the sealing.
 For example, if an open fireplace is not in use, it can create draughts.
-This should be sealed off.
-Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.
+This must be sealed from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.

-You don’t require to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the house heats and cools, so that they can still be closed and opened rather than sticking.
-We will test all windows and doors during your Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the house is heated and cools to allow them to be shut and opened, rather instead of being stuck.
+We will check the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections